 - You suffer from negative thoughts and feelings.

 Exact symptoms vary from person to person.
-There are other symptoms in addition to the ones listed above, as well as physical symptoms of post-traumatic stress disorder.
-Click here to learn more about symptoms of PTSD.
+There are other symptoms in addition to the ones listed above, as well as physical symptoms of post-traumatic stress disorder and symptoms related to complex PTSD.

 What Is Complex PTSD?